codatta/jekyll_blog/_posts/2025-11-25-erc-8004-mcp-on-ethereum.markdown

 Not everything is as clear-cut as an arithmetic problem with a single correct answer.

-**Dig too deep into this stuff and you’ll fall straight into a bottomless pit.**
+**Dig too deep into this stuff and you’ll fall straight into a rabbit-hole.**

 It seems the designers of the `Validation Registry` understood this well.
 Rather than forcing a rigid, top-down standard, they wisely leave this part — the criteria, the methods, and whether people accept the outcomes —  to the community.

-And you’ll notice: none of this is encoded in the protocol itself or enforced on-chain.
-In fact, It *can’t* be.
+And you’ll notice: **none of this is encoded in the protocol itself or enforced on-chain.
+In fact, It *can’t* be.**

 Most of these considerations will emerge only through real-world use of `ERC-8004`, be refined over time, and eventually be summarized and standardized outside the core spec.

-## **An atypical ERC**
+## An atypical ERC

 If we were only talking about the mechanics of `ERC-8004`, we could pretty much wrap things up here.